Scheduled MonumentsEnglandExploded Napoleonic practice redoubt on Butter Hill

 What is Exploded Napoleonic practice redoubt on Butter Hill?

-Exploded Napoleonic practice redoubt on Butter Hill is a fortification dating from the Napoleonic Wars period, constructed as part of Britain's military preparations against the threat of French invasion.
+Exploded Napoleonic practice redoubt on Butter Hill is a fortification constructed during the Napoleonic Wars period, specifically as a defensive earthwork training installation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017785.

 Who is responsible for protecting Exploded Napoleonic practice redoubt on Butter Hill?